wescale/kubernetes-formation/Day-2_K8s_core_objects/6-ingress/tutorial.md

 definition for the article administration.
 It will put together the frontend and the API.
 Complete the file, we want:
 - The `/` path to target the frontend service
 - The `/article` path to target the API service
+> You can use examples from the [official documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/) if needed.

 Then, apply it with: